GEO FOR MANUFACTURERS: HOW TO SHOW UP WHEN ENGINEERS ASK CHATGPT

 WHAT TO DO NEXT

 Start with a measurement.
 You cannot fix what you cannot see.
 Run an AI search visibility audit to understand where you stand across all four channels: Technical SEO, AI Search Readiness, Content Quality, and Platform Health.
-Know your score.
-Then prioritize the fixes that move it the most.
+More importantly, get your Share of Model measured: the step-by-step process is here, and our scoring approach is shared with each client scorecard, summarized on the methodology page.
+Know your numbers.
+Then prioritize the fixes that move them the most.

 The manufacturers that act in 2026 will own AI search in their verticals by 2027.
 The ones that wait will spend the next five years trying to catch up.